+CFOs will have new and improved tools that will help them to standardise and provide quick access to data.
+As a result of that, data visualisation will represent “a big advantage and a great tool in the decision making process for financial processes, in particular” argues Vanessa Goscinny, Finance Director for the Open Society Foundations in Haiti.

+### new wording

-Similarly, Chris Bevelander believes that “integration and large scale application of automatic processing of digital invoices and further digitising invoices” will have a major impact in financial management.
-In fact, the adoption of this kind of technology will change the face of the financial field.
+For some, the adoption of this kind of technology will change the face of the financial field.
 John Orlando, Executive Vice President and CFO of the budgeting company Centage, highlights one of the benefits of this.
 Thanks to the adoption of these kinds of automated tools, finance departments will “become more focused on developing and evaluating key strategies,” argues Orlando.

 3. Real-time insights (will) become essential

 Two years ago, Jeff Thomson, an expert in CFO matters, wrote an article in Forbes Magazine predicting several things.
 One of his predictions was the following: “finance will become increasingly dependent on automation and analytics to deliver real-time, clear actionable and forward-looking insights.”
-According to the group of experts who contributed to this article, this is one of those trends that will maintain its appeal throughout all of 2018.
+According to experts who contributed to this article, this trend will maintain its appeal.

 To this regard, Jose Li, CEO and Founder of the Fort Lauderdale-based company 71lbs.com, reported us how “access to vast sources of information on the cloud and in real-time” has shaped the way CFOs operate today.
 Furthermore, he thinks that the “ability to view unit economics (e.g. CAC, LTV) in real time” could be the most important CFO tech trend of 2019.
 In fact, don’t be surprised if real-time insights becomes the most discussed subject during the upcoming months.